DevKlim/sentinelai/resume_highlights.md

 *   **Full-Stack Development:** Developed both front-end and back-end components of the system, including a web dashboard for monitoring and data visualization.
 *   **API Development:** Built and deployed numerous APIs for services within the ecosystem, facilitating communication and data exchange between components.
 *   **CI/CD and Automation:** Implemented automated scripts for building, testing, and deploying services, streamlining the development lifecycle.
+*   **Cloud Deployment:** Deployed services to the cloud using Fly.io, demonstrating experience with cloud platforms.

 ## Technical Deep Dive